jackpal/Taipei-Torrent/README.md

 Q: What is the license?

-A: The code in the bencode subdirectory is controlled by the LICENSE file in that directory.

-The code in the rest of Taipei Torrent is controlled by the LICENSE file in the top level.
+A: See the LICENSE file.

 Current Status
 --------------